scripsi/picorona/README.md

 # picorona

-A raspberry pi-based Coronavirus outbreak display
+A raspberry pi-based Coronavirus outbreak display.
+Only testing at the moment.